Scholarships Available

 - Preference to applicants pursuing a career in math or science

-One, non-renewable scholarship to a deserving Newaygo County High School graduating senior who is seeking post-secondary education.
+To be awarded to a deserving Newaygo County High School graduating senior who is seeking post-secondary education

-One, non-renewable award to a graduating high school senior from Newaygo County and/or the NC RESA Career-Tech Center.
+To be awarded to a graduating high school senior from Newaygo County and/or the NCRESA Career-Tech Center

 - Participated in high school art classes, or